isHuman by lemma.id

 Verify offline

-Your servers re-check the stamp with the same local verifier you use at signup.
-No network call, no vendor dependency on audit review day.
+Same local verifier you use at signup.
+No network call on audit review day.

 Your data, your systems

-lemma.id does not store your audit logs.
-The stamp travels with your row.
-Useful for regulators, chargebacks, and "was this a human or an agent?" questions.
+lemma.id doesn't store your logs.
+Useful for chargebacks, regulators, and “human or agent?” questions.

 See stamp integration →